As an Ottawa based organization we recognize the colonial structures that are upheld by our presence here on stolen land. We […]

 By Kimberly Sogge on May 4, 2022.

-Prerequisites for in person: COVID-safe protocols, vaccination certificates required.
+Prerequisites for in person: COVID-safe protocols.

 If you are too hard on your self, learn the skills of befriending your own heart through the research supported mindful self compassion curriculum.
 Learn to manage difficulty with more ease and kindness.